-There was a significant improvement in aggression with risperidone and olanzapine treatment compared to placebo.

-There was a significant improvement in psychosis among risperidone treated patients.
+- 1. There was a significant improvement in aggression with risperidone and olanzapine treatment compared to placebo. - There was a significant improvement in psychosis among risperidone and olanzapine treated patients.

-Risperidone and olanzapine treated patients had a significantly higher incidence of serious adverse cerebrovascular events, extrapyramidal side effects, and other important adverse outcomes.
-There was a significant increase in due outs

-4. There was a significant increase in drop-outs in risperidone (2mg) and olanzapine (5-10mg) treated patients.
+- 3. Risperidone and olanzapine treated patients had a significantly higher incidence of serious adverse cerebrovascular events, extrapyramidal side effects, and other important adverse outcomes. - 4.
+There was a significant increase in drop-outs in risperidone (2mg) and olanzapine (5-10mg) treated patients.